-The discount rate used to measure the total pension liability as of June 30, 2017 was 7.15%.
-This is a decrease from the 7.65% used as of June 30, 2016.
-The decrease is due to a decrease in the long-term expected rate of return.
-To determine whether the municipal bond rate should be used in the calculation of a discount rate for the Plan, CalPERS stress tested plans that would most likely result in a discount rate that would be different from the actuarially assumed discount rate.
-These tests revealed that Plan assets would not run out.
-Therefore, the current 7.15% discount rate is adequate and the use of the municipal bond rate calculation is not necessary.
-The long term expected discount rate of 7.15% will be applied to all plans in the Public Employees Retirement Fund (PERF).
-The stress test results are presented in a detailed report called "GASB Crossover Testing Report" that can be obtained from the CalPERS website under the GASB 68 section.
+The discount rate used to measure the total pension liability was 7.15 percent.
+To determine whether the municipal bond rate should be used in the calculation of the discount rate for each plan, CalPERS stress tested plans that would most likely result in a discount rate that would be different from the actuarially assumed discount rate.
+The tests revealed the assets would not run out.
+Therefore, the current 7.15 percent discount rate is appropriate and the use of the municipal bond rate calculation is not deemed necessary.
+The long-term expected discount rate of 7.15 percent is applied to all plans in the Public Employees' Retirement Fund (PERF).
+The cash flows used in the testing were developed assuming that both members and employers will make their required contributions on time and as scheduled in all future years.
+The stress test results are presented in a detailed report called "GASB Crossover Testing Report" that can be obtained on CalPERS' website under the GASB 68 section.

-The long-term expected rate of return on pension plan investments was determined using a building-block method in which bestestimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+The long-term expected rate of return on pension plan investments was determined using a building-block method in which expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.

-In determining the long-term expected rate of return, staff took into account both short-term and long-term market return expectations as well as the expected pension fund (Public Employees' Retirement Fund) cash flows.
-Such cash flows were developed assuming that both members and employers will make their required contributions on time and as scheduled in all future years.
-Using historical returns of all the funds' asset classes, expected compound (geometric) returns were calculated over the short-term (first 10 years) and the long-term (11-60 years) using a building-block approach.
+In determining the long-term expected rate of return, CalPERS took into account both short-term and long-term market return expectations as well as the expected pension fund (PERF) cash flows.
+Using historical returns of all of the funds' asset classes, expected compound (geometric) returns were calculated over the short-term (first 10 years) and the long-term (11+ years) using a building-block approach.
 Using the expected nominal returns for both short-term and long-term, the present value of benefits was calculated for each fund.
 The expected rate of return was set by calculating the single equivalent expected return that arrived at the same present value of benefits for cash flows as the one calculated using both short-term and long-term returns.
-The expected rate of return was then set equivalent to the single equivalent rate calculated above and rounded down to the nearest one quarter of one percent.
+The expected rate of return was then set equal to the single equivalent rate calculated above and rounded down to the nearest one quarter of one percent.

 The table below reflects long-term expected real rate of return by asset class.
 The rate of return was calculated using the capital market assumptions applied to determine the discount rate and asset allocation.
-The target allocation shown was adopted by the Board effective July 1, 2016.
+These geometric rates of return are net of administrative expenses.

 Asset Class Assumed Asset Allocation Real Return Years 1-10 (a) Real Return Years 11+ (b)

-Global Equity 47.0% 4.90% 5.38%
+Global Equity 50.0% 4.80% 5.98%

-Fixed Income 19.0% 0.80% 2.27%
+Fixed Income 28.0% 1.00% 2.62%

-Inflation Assets 6.0% 0.60% 1.39%
+Inflation Assets 0.0% 0.77% 1.81%

-Private Equity 12.0% 6.60% 6.63%
+Private Equity 8.0% 6.30% 7.23%

-Real Estate 11.0% 2.80% 5.21%
+Real Estate 13.0% 3.75% 4.93%

-Infrastructure and Forestland 3.0% 3.90% 5.36%

-Liquidity 2.0% (0.40%) (0.90%)
+Liquidity 1.0% 0.00% (0.92%)

-(a) An expected inflation of 2.50% used for this period
+(a) An expected inflation of 2.00% used for this period

-(b) An expected inflation of 3.00% used for this period
+(b) An expected inflation of 2.92% used for this period